 so here's the rundown!

 Think about the conditions and locations we are going to be shooting in and plan around it.
-If we are shooting on a sandy beach, it would look weird if you’re wearing shoes (ps: heels are almost always a bad idea in most scenarios unless you’re freakishly good at walking in them - we’re just too adventurous for heels!).
+If we are shooting on a sandy beach for example I usually recommend you don’t wear shoes to help (ps: heels are almost always a bad idea in most scenarios unless you’re freakishly good at walking in them or you plan to do more formal photos with less movement).
 If it’s freezing cold outside, bring lots of layers and warm clothes with wool socks and boots.
-If it’s going to be hot, bring clothes that can breathe more so you don’t have sweaty pit stains in the photos.
-Be as comfortable as you can be!
+If it’s going to be hot, bring clothes that can breathe more so you don’t have sweaty pit stains in the photos - be as comfortable as you can be!

 tips: